-A fair procedure should involve all the considerations mentioned above as well as clear communication with the potentially affected employee(s) through one-to-one meetings and in writing.
+A fair procedure should involve all the considerations mentioned above as well as clear communication with the potentially affected employee(s), through one-to-one meetings and in writing.
 In terms of procedural steps, a fair procedure is likely to involve:

-An initial meeting with the potentially affected employee(s) (either on an individual or townhall basis) to discuss the reasons for the potential redundancy, alternatives to redundancy and the proposed selection process that the employer will follow (including any selection criteria).
+An initial meeting with the potentially affected employee(s) explaining the reasons for the potential redundancy and the selection process that the employer will follow.
 This should be confirmed in writing.